ErjanGavalji/linode-luks-pv-recreation-error/Readme.md

 echo "csiProvisionerIdentity: " + ${csiProvisionerIdentity}
 ```

-5. Create a real service, using the pv and pvc: 5.1.
-Create a yaml file, named
+## Create a real service, using the pv and pvc

+### Yaml file

-   `dbs.yml` with the content of:
+Create a yaml file, named `dbs.yml` with the content of:

 ```
 apiVersion: apps/v1